rixx/books.rixx.de/data/reviews/peter-s-beagle/the-last-unicorn/index.md

 ---

 I really enjoyed this one - it's a fairytale, it's very very lyrical, but at the same time it surprises you with bursts of dry humour.
-The length and pacing is perfect, too - it's a fairly short book, but it carries its length well.
+The length and pacing is perfect, too - it's a short book, but it carries its length well.